echeran/smile-of-murugan/webbook/chapter14.md

-ascribed to some of the traditionally quoted *cittar* like Pōkanātar, Pōtakuru, Kōrakkar, Taṉvantiri etc.—There had been other editions earlier, e.g. a fairly comprehensive and good edition by Ramalinga Mudaliyar, *Periya* *ňāṉak kōvai,* 1899, in 2 vols.
+ascribed to some of the traditionally quoted *cittar* like Pōkanātar, Pōtakuru, Kōrakkar, Taṉvantiri etc.—There had been other editions earlier, e.g. a fairly comprehensive and good edition by Ramalinga Mudaliyar, *Periya* *ñāṉak kōvai,* 1899, in 2 vols.
 The works of individual siddha poets were also published, cf. e.g. Rajagopala Pillai who in 1915 published a book entitled *Tiruveṇkāṭareṉṉum paṭṭtiṉattup piḷḷaiyār carittiva purāṇamum*, *tiruppāṭaṟṟiraṭṭum* (British Museum Libr.
 14170. dd.
 69).
 A few years ago I